Ako31415/FIND-CIS-analysis/methylationAnalysis/README.md

 # Analysis of methylation at transcription factor binding sites

+*Code was written by Amelie Kok with support by Julia Engelhorn*

 Transcription factor (TF) binding sites were determined through MOA-seq and following analysis described here: https://github.com/jengelhorn/AS-MOA